ThiagoSchetini/archinstaller-guide/README.md

 6 Hostname is the machine name, like "WorkstationX"

-7 Put password on sudo if you want, but there is a potential risk: https://wiki.archlinux.org/title/Sudo#Disable_root_login
+7 Do NOT use password on sudo, you should create a sudo user.
+Potential risk: https://wiki.archlinux.org/title/Sudo#Disable_root_login

 8 Create at least one user for you like "joao" and mark it as a superuser

 9 On selecting profile desktop choose the correct GPU driver like proprietary for most of nvidia cards

-10 Confirm `pipewire` as audio server (modern one)
+10 Confirm `pipewire` as audio server (most modern one)

 11 For most workstations, mark only one kernel `linux-zen` (+performance, +power, -throughput).
 You can read more about linux-zen kernel improvements on https://liquorix.net/